 From schools to hospitals, tracking the percentage of food eaten helps combat issues like food waste while ensuring balanced nutrition.
 Imagine a hospital where meals are routinely under-consumed.
 Adjustments based on this data can eliminate waste and improve patients’s dietary intake.

-A simple Habit for Better Nutrition
+A Simple Habit for Better Nutrition